rdk/FasterMolecularSurface/README.md

-# FasterMolecularSurface
+# Introduction

-Java library with optimized implementation of NumericalSurfece from CDK
+FasterMolecularSurface is a Java library with optimized implementation of NumericalSurface from CDK.